Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 Huang:
 - The structure of separating the application into smaller files, easier to pinpoint possible issues
+- The useful materials themselves are nice and clear

 Jukka:
 - How to check localhost and the fastapi logs is valuable help